Real girls wake up at 3 AM to catch fish. In this travel adventure, I’m fishing in Maine.

-This Summer, I’m staying at a cozy cabin in the beautiful Northwestern Mountains of Maine at a ski resort.
-There may be no snow on the ground, but there is definitely no shortage of things to do…
+Last summer, I stayed at a cozy cabin in the beautiful Northwestern Mountains of Maine at a ski resort.
+There was no snow on the ground at the time, but there is definitely no shortage of things to do in Maine.

 However, some of the activities (like fishing) are much harder to commit to than others.
 Why?
 Because you have to wake up before sunrise to do them!

 Anyone who knows me can tell you that waking up early is not my forte. 😉 I usually don’t leave the house before noon… Having Lupus makes it tricky to get my body moving before late morning usually.